Summer Institute in American Legal Practice Program Details

 Fridays and weekends are reserved for overnight trips.
 Students will visit Drexel’s Washington D.C. office, meet attorneys and government officials, and tour the city.
 Students will also tour New York City and gain a new perspective on the business and financial capital of the U.S. In addition, students will enjoy social events, including a daylong beach trip and a Philadelphia Phillies baseball game.

-This class is designed to improve the spoken English of participants, with particular emphasis on language essential to law and legal practice.
+Students will attend class each morning at Drexel’s English Language Center.
+The class is designed to improve the participants’ spoken English, with particular emphasis on language essential to law and legal practice.